HEPData/hepdata-validator/README.rst

     submission_file_validator = SubmissionFileValidator()
     submission_file_path = 'submission.yaml'

-    # the validate method takes a string representing the file path.
+    # the validate method takes a string representing the file path
     is_valid_submission_file = submission_file_validator.validate(file_path=submission_file_path)

     # if there are any error messages, they are retrievable through this call